LinhGo Labs

 All dependencies

-• Open/Closed Principle - Open for extension, closed for modification
+• Open/Closed - Open for extension, closed for modification

-• Liskov Substitution Principle - Subtypes must be substitutable for base types
+• Liskov Substitution - Subtypes should work anywhere their base type works

-• Dependency Inversion Principle โญ (Most Important!) - Depend on abstractions, not concretions
+• Dependency Inversion ⭐ (This is the big one!) - Depend on abstractions, not concrete implementations

 • Entities: Objects with identity and lifecycle